-1. In order to successfully complete a nursing course a student must achieve a minimum score of 77%.
-A student with an average score of 76.9% or below will not pass the course.

-2. A student who is unsuccessful in a nursing course must repeat the course before taking the next sequential nursing course.
+- 1. In order to successfully complete a nursing course a student must achieve a minimum score of 77%.
+A student with an average score of 76.9% or below will not pass the course. - 2.
+A student who is unsuccessful in a nursing course must repeat the course before taking the next sequential nursing course.
 Consideration for a student to repeat a nursing course will be given on an individual basis by the Academic Standards Committee and dependent upon available resources.
 The student must have a minimum GPA of 2.0 excluding the nursing course(s) which is to be repeated.
 A second failure in a required nursing course or the failure of a subsequent nursing course will result in dismissal from the LPN to ASN Program.
 For the purpose of this policy, failure of a course with a required clinical section counts as a one-course failure, even if the student fails both the lecture and clinical section simultaneously.
 Upon dismissal, the student must complete a "change of major" form.
 If not completed, the LPN to ASN Program will change the student's major to "exploratory studies".
 If a student is dismissed from the LPN to ASN Program and chooses to return, the student must wait a full two years from the time of dismissal to be eligible to reapply to the program.
-A new application to the program would be required.

-3. The student must follow the required curriculum.
-Any exceptions must be approved by the Academic Standards Committee.

-4. The student must achieve a grade of "C" or higher in Biology 131, Human Anatomy and Physiology, and Biology 207, Microbiology, in order to progress to the next nursing course.

-5. A student considering to either audit or withdraw from a nursing course should consult with both course faculty and the WKU Student Financial Assistance office prior to making their decision.
+A new application to the program would be required. - 3.
+Failure of the NUR 150 LPN to RN Transition course does not count as a nursing course failure but requires the student to reapply to the program. - 4.
+The student must follow the required curriculum.
+Any exceptions must be approved by the Academic Standards Committee. - 5.
+The student must achieve a grade of "C" or higher in Biology 131, Human Anatomy and Physiology, and Biology 207, Microbiology, in order to progress to the next nursing course. - 6.
+A student considering to either audit or withdraw from a nursing course should consult with both course faculty and the WKU Student Financial Assistance office prior to making their decision.
 It is the student's responsibility to determine how such action would affect their financial standing (grant/scholarship/loan/etc.) and admission eligibility with the university.